cambridge-collection/dl-loading-ui/README.md

 4. The application will start an HTTP server listening on http://localhost:8081. (or an alternative port if config was changed)

 NOTE: It currently takes AGES for the servers to start.
-This was since updating to SSL and updating dependencies.
+This is when SSL is enabled.
 Needs investigating.
+Be prepared when deploying to staging/dev.

 [Externalized Configuration]: https://docs.spring.io/spring-boot/docs/2.1.8.RELEASE/reference/html/boot-features-external-config.html

+ALSO: If you're deploying for CUDL, the env files for staging and dev (there is no production deployment) are in the KeePass file.